Esra Limbacher

-Esra-Leon Limbacher (born 1 May 1989 in Wiesbaden) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Homburg district.
+Esra-Leon Limbacher (born 1 May 1989) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Homburg district.
 Previously, he was a member of the Saarland state parliament Landtag of Saarland until November 2021.

 Early life and education

 Limbacher was born in the West German city of Wiesbaden and grew up in Limbach in the municipality of Kirkel.

 After graduation from high school in the Saarpfalz district Limbacher studied law at Saarland University in order to become a lawyer.
 He studied law both in Germany and England as a scholarship holder of the Friedrich Ebert Foundation.
 At the University of Exeter, he obtained a Master of Laws with a focus on international commercial law.
 He completed his law studies in Germany, again at Saarland University, specialising in German and international tax law.
 He passed his second state law examination in the Higher Regional Court District of Zweibrücken, Rhineland-Palatinate.